tachiyomiorg/website/website/src/docs/faq/application/user-interface.md

 ---
 title: User interface
-description: Frequently Asked Questions regarding the User Interface.
+description: Frequently Asked Questions about the User Interface.
 ---

 # User interface
-Frequently Asked Questions regarding the User Interface.
+Frequently Asked Questions about the User Interface.

 ## Can I Change the App Language?